flauwekeul/honeycomb/docs/guide/creating-grids.md

 ## `new Grid(Grid)`

-Finally, passing an existing grid to the constructor creates a copy of the grid.
-The hexes it may contain are *not* copied.
+Passing an existing grid to the constructor creates a copy of the grid.
+Any hexes it contains are *not* copied.

 ```typescript
 const Hex = defineHex()